-Annex I to Assessing and Protecting Official Information - Remarking Information Bearing Former Protective Markings
+Annex I to Classification and Protection of Official Information - Remarking Information Bearing Former Protective Markings

 1. The Attorney-General's Department updated the Protective Security Policy Framework (PSPF) in October 2018, and included a revised system of Protective Markings for classified information and assets.
-All non-corporate Commonwealth Agencies are required to transition to the revised system by 01 October 2020.
+All non-corporate Commonwealth Agencies were required to transition to the revised system by 01 October 2020.